British, EU leaders to meet as Brexit deadline looms

 German Chancellor Angela Merkel said Wednesday that she hoped Spanish reservations could be overcome before Sunday's summit.
 But, she added, "I can't say how we will solve this issue."

-But May is under intense pressure from pro-Brexit and pro-EU British lawmakers, with large numbers on both sides of the debate opposing the divorce deal.
+He said diplomats would meet Friday to prepare Sunday's summit, and "they will need to see a final text before then."

-Before leaving for Brussels, she will face opponents of the agreement during the prime minister's weekly question-and-answer session in the House of Commons.
+The deal also needs to be approved by the European and British Parliaments — a tough task for May, whose Conservatives lack a majority in the House of Commons.

-She won a reprieve from some of her Conservative Party foes after pro-Brexit rebels acknowledged that a bid to trigger a no-confidence vote in May had failed, for now.
+May won a reprieve from some of her Conservative Party foes after pro-Brexit rebels acknowledged that a bid to trigger a no-confidence vote in May had failed, for now.

 But Northern Ireland's Democratic Unionist Party — whose 10 lawmakers prop up May's minority — has begun abstaining on votes in the House of Commons as a sign of their displeasure at the deal.
 The DUP opposes plans for keeping the border between Northern Ireland and EU member Ireland open after Brexit, saying it weakens the ties binding the U.K. by creating separate trade rules for Northern Ireland.